 BOLROA was formed in 1976 (on the website under ABOUT US > DOCUMENTS read the early meeting minutes and Newsletters) with one of its primary goals being the rezoning of the land parcels that touch the lake from General Business to Single-Family Residential.
 The organizers of that day had a handful of objectors one of whom was Jim Lowenstine.
 Jim was secretly planning the Conserve School and apparently intended it to be on Black Oak Lake.
 He needed the General Business zoning to continue.
 One of his local contractors was a Land O’ Lakes Town Board member named Gary Schmidt and through him our proponents’ efforts were repeatedly delayed, rebuffed, or flat denied at the town level.
 As a last resort BOLROA tried to go directly to the County Board over the heads of the town.
 Without the Town Board’s approval their effort was doomed but at a late 1977 County Board meeting they did manage to get a 10 – 10 vote which was a denial.

 In 2004 the effort was again undertaken.
 This time the objections were few and there were still no businesses on the lake.
 The whole process took 15 months, cost nearly $5,000 and involved two Town Board meetings and three County Board meetings.
 Finally, at their Nov 8, 2005 meeting the Vilas County Board of Supervisors voted 21 – 0 to rezone all of the land parcels that touch the lake except the Public Beach and some thin access strips owned by the Town of Land O’ Lakes.
 It is ironic that in this successful effort one of the key PRO votes came from the Conserve School Board!
 Their reasoning was that Jim Lowenstine wanted his land to remain natural.
-With him gone (he died in 1996) the Conserve School Board signed on to our rezoning effort as a way to protect Jim’s land against possible development plans of future unknown boards.
+With him gone (he died in 1996) and with school headmaster Stefan Anderson advising the Conserve School Board, they signed on to our rezoning effort as a way to protect Jim’s land against possible development plans of future unknown boards.

 The specifics are spelled out in the Vilas County publication “Zoning District Uses”.
 A simple comparison of the following two descriptions makes it clear why the rezoning effort was so important.